 - Management needs

-With workforce analytics, HR and IT leaders can identify organizational patterns and trends to help them make better decisions.
+With workforce analytics, HR and IT leaders can identify organizational patterns and trends to help them make data-driven decisions.
+The availability of actionable insights provides a transformative environment for the entire workforce.

-- Predictive analytics: In this analysis, HR data is aggregated to forecast future outcomes at your organization.
-Information about where, how, and when people are working can help you plan for the future, such as focusing on employee retention or predicting turnover rates.
+In this analysis, data is aggregated to forecast future outcomes at your organization.
+Information about where, how, and when people are working can help you plan for the future, such as focusing on retention of top talent or predicting turnover rates.

-- Prescriptive analytics: This tool moves a step past predictions and offers recommendations based on the data.
-For example, prescriptive analytics can help HR teams identify steps to increase employee satisfaction, improve the workplace experience, or provide training and resources to prevent burnout.
+This tool moves a step past predictions and offers recommendations based on the data.
+For example, prescriptive analytics can help teams identify steps to increase employee satisfaction, improve the workplace experience, or identify opportunities to provide training and resources to prevent burnout.

 - The number of meetings hosted